GENERAL TERMS AND CONDITIONS OF DELIVERY AND BUSINESS

-2. They shall be deemed to be binding on both parties upon acceptance of the photographer’s delivery, service or offer by the customer, however no later than upon the photographic material being accepted for publication.
+2. They shall be deemed to be binding on both parties upon acceptance of the photographer’s delivery, service, or offer by the customer, however no later than upon the photographic material being accepted for publication.

-3. If the customer does not accept these Standard Terms and Conditions, it shall lodge written notification to this effect within three work days.
+3. If the customer does not accept these Standard Terms and Conditions, it shall lodge written notification to this effect within three workdays.
 Any alternative Standard Terms and Conditions on the part of the customer are hereby rejected.
 Alternative Standard Terms and Conditions on the part of the customer shall be deemed to be void unless the photographer agrees in writing to be bound by them.

-4. In the absence of any express reference to the contrary, these Standard Terms and Conditions shall also apply to all of the photographer’s future orders, offers, deliveries and services under the ongoing business relationship notwithstanding the absence of any express reference to them.
+4. In the absence of any express reference to the contrary, these Standard Terms and Conditions shall also apply to all of the photographer’s future orders, offers, deliveries, and services under the ongoing business relationship notwithstanding the absence of any express reference to them.
 Commission products

 II.
 Commission products

 1. Any cost estimates provided by the photographer shall be given without engagement.
-If any increase in costs occurs during production, the photographer shall only report such increase when it becomes evident that the original estimate of the total costs is likely to be exceeded by more than 15 %.
+If any increase in costs occurs during production, the photographer shall only report such an increase when it becomes evident that the original estimate of the total costs is likely to be exceeded by more than 15 %.
 If the planned production period is exceeded for reasons beyond the photographer’s control, additional remuneration shall be paid on the basis of the agreed time-based fee or in the form of a reasonable increase in the flat-rate fee agreed upon.

-2. The photographer may commission third party services which are required for the execution of the production on behalf and for the account of the customer and with the customer’s authorization.
+2. The photographer may commission third-party services which are required for the execution of the production on behalf and for the account of the customer and with the customer’s authorization.